Frequently Asked Questions

 Where may I obtain a dog license?

 Applications are available at the Township Administration office, but dog licenses are issued by the Chester County Treasurer’s Office, not Honey Brook Township.

 I’m re-roofing my house.
 Do I need a permit?

-If only the shingles are being removed and replaced, then no. If, however, structural changes are being made (dormers added or removed), then you must apply for a residential building permit.
+If only the shingles are being removed and replaced, then no. If, however, structural changes are being made (dormers added or removed or decking is being replaced), then you must apply for a residential building permit.

 I’m sealing my driveway.
 Do I need a permit?